January is “National Radon Action Month,” and whether you’re looking to buy or build a new/new-to-you home, radon is something to be aware of.

 - 21,000 people die every year from radon-induced lung cancer (That is equal to 1 person every 25 minutes)

 - 37% of all radiation exposure is from radon

 Exposure comes primarily from breathing in radon from the air that gets inside through cracks and gaps in homes.
-One in six houses is affected by radon and the only way to determine whether you and your family are being exposed to high levels of radon is to have your home tested.
+One in 15 houses are affected by radon and the only way to determine whether you and your family are being exposed to high levels of radon is to have your home tested.

 Testing For Radon